 The two main options for white spindles are:

-• buying white primed spindles
+• buying white coloured stair spindles

 • painting existing timber spindles white